derekkraan/delta_crdt_ex/README.md

 # DeltaCrdt
 DeltaCrdt implements some Delta CRDTs in Elixir.
+There is an [introductory blog post]() and the official documentation on [hexdocs.pm](https://hexdocs.pm/delta_crdt) is also very good.

 CRDTs currently offered include:
 - Add Wins Last Write Wins Map
 - Add Wins Set
-- Observed Remove Map

 Please open an issue or a pull request if you'd like to see any additional Delta CRDTs included.

-The following papers have been partially implemented in this library:
+The following papers have used to implement this library:
 - [`Delta State Replicated Data Types – Almeida et al. 2016`](https://arxiv.org/pdf/1603.01529.pdf)
 - [`Efficient Synchronization of State-based CRDTs – Enes et al. 2018`](https://arxiv.org/pdf/1803.02750.pdf)